2012 Delhi gang rape and murder

 All the accused were arrested and charged with sexual assault and murder.
 One of the accused, Ram Singh, died in police custody from possible suicide on 11 March 2013.
 According to some published reports and the police, Ram Singh hanged himself, but the defence lawyers and his family allege he was murdered.
 The rest of the accused went on trial in a fast-track court; the prosecution finished presenting its evidence on 8 July 2013.
 On 10 September 2013, the four adult defendants – Pawan Gupta, Vinay Sharma, Akshay Thakur and Mukesh Singh (Ram Singh's brother) – were found guilty of rape and murder and three days later were sentenced to death.
 In the death reference case and hearing appeals on 13 March 2014, Delhi High Court upheld the guilty verdict and the death sentences.
 On 18 December 2019, the Supreme Court of India rejected the final appeals of the condemned perpetrators of the attack.
 The four adult convicts were executed by hanging on 20 March 2020.
-The juvenile Mohammed Afroz was convicted of rape and murder and given the maximum sentence of three years' imprisonment in a reform facility, as per the Juvenile Justice Act.
+The juvenile was convicted of rape and murder under the Juvenile Justice (Care and Protection of Children) Act, 2000 and given the maximum sentence of three years' imprisonment in a reform facility.

 As a result of the protests, in December 2012, a judicial committee was set up to study and take public suggestions for the best ways to amend laws to provide quicker investigation and prosecution of sex offenders.
 After considering about 80,000 suggestions, the committee submitted a report which indicated that failures on the part of the government and police were the root cause behind crimes against women.
 In 2013, the Criminal Law (Amendment) Act, 2013 was promulgated by President Pranab Mukherjee, several new laws were passed, and six new fast-track courts were created to hear rape cases.
 Critics argue that the legal system remains slow to hear and prosecute rape cases, but most agree that the case has resulted in a tremendous increase in the public discussion of crimes against women and statistics show that there has been an increase in the number of women willing to file a crime report.
 However, in December 2014, two years after the attack, the victim's father called the promises of reform unmet and said that he felt regret in that he had not been able to bring justice for his daughter and other women like her.